 Set up InnoDB cluster.
 For instructions on how to configure a sandbox InnoDB cluster on the local host using MySQL Installer, see Section 18.104.22.168.1, “High Availability”.

 For general InnoDB cluster information, see InnoDB Cluster.

 Using MySQL Installer, download and install the MySQL Router application.
 After the installation finishes, the configuration wizard prompts you for information.
 Select the Configure MySQL Router for InnoDB cluster check box to begin the configuration and provide the following configuration values:

-Port: The port number of the primary server in the InnoDB cluster.
-The default is 3310.
+Port: The port number of the primary (seed) server in the InnoDB cluster (

 Management User: An administrative user with root-level privileges.